NFL Draft: New England Patriots and the Struggles to Draft Wide Receivers

 The others are so bad it does make you shake your head in amazement.

 Bethel (second round) started nine games in New England.
 Jackson (second round) caught 14 passes as a Patriot.
 Tate (third round) scored three touchdowns.
 Price (third round) never caught a touchdown pass in the NFL.
 Dobson (second round) was a superstar compared to those duds and he caught 53 passes overall in his New England career.
-Then the icing on the cake is Harry.
-Four touchdown passes since being selected 32nd overall in the 2019 NFL Draft.
-These former first-rounders days are certainly nearing an end in New England.
+The icing on the cake is Harry. he has four touchdown passes since being selected 32nd overall in the 2019 draft.
+His days might be nearing an end in New England.

-With the NFL Draft only a few weeks away, the Patriots may be looking to take a receiver early.
+With the draft only 16 days away, the Patriots may be looking to take a receiver early.

 Do not pick up the phone.